-- Domain Name System (DNS) is a hierarchical naming system for naming hosts. - Dynamic Host Configuration Protocol (DHCP) provides a framework for passing configuration information to hosts on a TCP/IP network. - File Transfer Protocol (FTP) allows you to transfer data between local and foreign hosts or between two foreign hosts. - GDDMXD is an interface that allows graphics from the IBM Graphical Data Display Manager/VM to be displayed on workstations that support the X Window System. - Internet Message Access Protocol (IMAP) provides the processing that allows a client to access electronic mail that is kept in an IMAP Mailstore server. - Kerberos Authentication System provides additional security by allowing authorization checking at the user level rather than at the node level. - Lightweight Directory Access Protocol (LDAP) provides user authentication, authorization, and auditing capabilities. - MPRoute uses either Open Shortest Path First (OSPF) or Routing Information Protocol (RIP), or both, to dynamically create and maintain network routing tables. - Network File System (NFS) allows you to manipulate files on different TCP/IP hosts as if they reside on your host. - Remote Execution Protocol (REXEC) allows you to execute a command on a foreign host and receive the results on the local host. - Remote Printing (LPR and LPD) provides both client and server support for remote printing. - Remote Procedure Call (RPC) is a programming interface that calls subroutines to be executed on a foreign host. - Simple Mail Transfer Protocol (SMTP) is an electronic mail protocol that is implemented with the CMS NOTE and SENDFILE commands. - Simple Network Management Protocol (SNMP) provides a means for managing an internet environment. - Secure Sockets Layer (SSL) protocol provides privacy between two communicating applications - a client and a server. - Socket interfaces allow you to write your own applications to supplement those supplied by TCP/IP. - Telnet Protocol provides a standard method to interface terminal devices and terminal-oriented processes with each other. - X Toolkit is a collection of basic C language routines for developing a variety of application environments. - X Window System supports network transparent windowing and graphics.
+- Dynamic Host Configuration Protocol (DHCP) provides a framework for passing configuration information to hosts on a TCP/IP network. - File Transfer Protocol (FTP) allows you to transfer data between local and foreign hosts or between two foreign hosts. - GDDMXD is an interface that allows graphics from the IBM Graphical Data Display Manager/VM to be displayed on workstations that support the X Window System. - Internet Message Access Protocol (IMAP) provides the processing that allows a client to access electronic mail that is kept in an IMAP Mailstore server. - Lightweight Directory Access Protocol (LDAP) provides user authentication, authorization, and auditing capabilities. - MPRoute uses either Open Shortest Path First (OSPF) or Routing Information Protocol (RIP), or both, to dynamically create and maintain network routing tables. - Network File System (NFS) allows you to manipulate files on different TCP/IP hosts as if they reside on your host. - Remote Execution Protocol (REXEC) allows you to execute a command on a foreign host and receive the results on the local host. - Remote Printing (LPR and LPD) provides both client and server support for remote printing. - Remote Procedure Call (RPC) is a programming interface that calls subroutines to be executed on a foreign host. - Simple Mail Transfer Protocol (SMTP) is an electronic mail protocol that is implemented with the CMS NOTE and SENDFILE commands. - Simple Network Management Protocol (SNMP) provides a means for managing an internet environment. - Secure Sockets Layer (SSL) protocol provides privacy between two communicating applications - a client and a server. - Socket interfaces allow you to write your own applications to supplement those supplied by TCP/IP. - Telnet Protocol provides a standard method to interface terminal devices and terminal-oriented processes with each other. - X Toolkit is a collection of basic C language routines for developing a variety of application environments. - X Window System supports network transparent windowing and graphics.